Manual handling assessment charts (the MAC tool)

-The MAC tool has been developed to help the user identify high risk workplace manual handling activities.

-The tool can be used to assess the risks posed by lifting, carrying and team manual handling activities.
+The MAC tool was developed to help the user identify high-risk workplace manual handling activities and can be used to assess the risks posed by lifting, carrying and team manual handling activities.

 It is designed to help you understand, interpret and categorise the level of risk of the various known risk factors associated with manual handling activities.
-The MAC incorporates a numerical and a colour coding score system to highlight high risk manual handling tasks.
+It incorporates a numerical and a colour-coding score system to highlight high-risk manual handling tasks.

-"...any transporting or supporting of a load (including the lifting, putting down, pushing, pulling, carrying or moving thereof) by hand or bodily force"
+‘...any transporting or supporting of a load (including the lifting, putting down, pushing, pulling, carrying or moving thereof) by hand or bodily force’

 The MHOR establish a clear hierarchy of measures for dealing with risks from manual handling: